 The longitudinal arrangement of both powertrains achieves a number of desired goals.
-It creates an ideal 60/40 weight distribution for excellent handling and turn-in resonse.
-Also, it allows the use of softer engine mounts, with reduce the level of noise and vibration reaching the cabin.
-By tilting the 2.5-liter engine 35 degrees, the engineers were also able to achieve a low hoodline for maximum visibility, and a reduction of frontal area to reduce aerodynamic drag.
+It creates an ideal 60/40 weight distribution for excellent handling and turn-in response.
+Also, it allows the use of softer engine mounts, which reduce the level of noise and vibration reaching the cabin.
+By tilting the 2.5-liter engine 35 degrees, the engineers were also able to achieve a low hood line for maximum visibility, and a reduction of frontal area to reduce aerodynamic drag.

 Like all other Acura engines, the engine blocks of both TL models are aluminum castings with cast-in iron liners, a design known for its light weight, excellent rigidity and good long-term durability.
 The crankcase designs feature deep skirts and extensive webbing, substantially reducing engine noise and vibration.